Improved Bounds for Private and Robust Alignment: Private and Robust Alignment: Square Loss

+\begin{remark} The martingale-based proof of the online guarantee continues to hold under a history-dependent extension in which, at round $t$, the bad distribution may depend on the past filtration $\cF^{(t-1)}$.
+Thus, the stated online result extends beyond oblivious corruptions to this form of history-dependent corruption. \end{remark}

-where $\kappa_{\mathsf{cov}}(\Pi)$ is the same as before. \end{theorem} This theorem shows that similar sample complexity difference between \ctl and \ltc maintains in the online setting by our \texttt{Square}\xpo.
-This separation is in fact optimal (up to $\kappa_{\mathsf{cov}}(\Pi)$) by reusing existing lower bound for simpler online MAB problem~\citep{zhou2024locally}.
+This theorem shows that similar sample complexity difference between \ctl and \ltc maintains in the online setting by our \texttt{Square}\xpo.
+This separation is in fact optimal (up to $\kappa_{\mathsf{cov}}(\Pi)$) by reusing existing lower bound for simpler online MAB problem~\cite{zhou2024locally}.
 Once again, this near-optimal result is obtained via our Lemma~\ref{lem:uc-sq}.